madeso/ride/build-osx.md

 * exc_bad_access in wxWindowBase::SetName called in wxNonOwnedWindow::Create
 * "non-virtual thunk to Editor::NotifyDeleted(Document*, void*)", referenced from: vtable for ScintillaWX in stcdll_ScintillaWX.o
 * type_traits file not found in wx/strvararg.h

+# brew
+There [might be a issue](https://github.com/madeso/ride/issues/87) with installing dependencies via brew though it hasn't been confirmed if it is brew related or not.